Azure-Samples/Azure-Information-Protection-Samples/AIP-Audit-Export/MicrosoftPurviewInformationProtectionGuidance.md

 # Migrate analytics from Azure Information Protection to Microsoft Purview Information Protection

-Azure Information Protection analytics, a pipeline that brought AIP data into log analytics, was retired on September 30, 2022.
-Logs for Azure Information Protection were modernized and brought into the Office 365 Unified Audit Log.
-The unified audit logs can be accessed through the unified log search tool, the Search-UnifiedAuditLog powershell commandlet, and the Office 365 Management Activity API.
-In addition, unified audit log events for Azure Information Protection can be sent to log analytics using the Microsoft Purview Information Protection connector.
+Azure Information Protection analytics, a pipeline that brought data for Azure Information Protection into log analytics, was retired on September 30, 2022.
+In order to modernize the Azure Information Protection stack, logs for Azure Information Protection were added into the Office 365 Unified Audit Log and can be accessed through Microsoft Purview Activity Explorer, unified audit log search tool, Search-UnifiedAuditLog powershell commandlet, and Office 365 Management Activity API.

 Azure Information Protection events within the Unified Audit Log:
 - [AipDiscover](https://learn.microsoft.com/office/office-365-management-api/aipdiscover)